Spice (musician): 2013–2016: So Mi Like It and growing popularity

 In April 2013, Spice released her first project as a producer, the Gal Click riddim, featuring some of her fellow female dancehall artists.
 In September, she collaborated with dancehall artist Alkaline on the single "Only Ting Mi Want".
 She gained further recognition with her single "So Mi Like It", which was released later that year.
 The accompanying music video, released in January 2014, became the most viewed music video by a female Jamaican artist on YouTube, having over 129 million views as of February 2025.
 A remix of "So Mi Like It" featuring rapper Busta Rhymes was later released on his mixtape Catastrophic 2 in March.

-Spice starred as Candy in her first theatrical feature film, "Destiny", which was released on 2 April 2014.
+Spice starred as Candy in her first theatrical feature film, Destiny, which was released on 2 April 2014.
 She also recorded the single "No Push Over" for the film's soundtrack.
-Her debut EP, So Mi Like It, named after the single of the same name, was released on 2 December 2014.
+Her second EP, So Mi Like It, named after the single of the same name, was released on 2 December 2014.
 It debuted at number 14 on the Billboard Top Reggae Albums chart.
 The EP features five songs, including "So Mi Like It", "Like A Man" and "Conjugal Visit" (featuring Vybz Kartel).
 The music video for "Conjugal Visit" garnered over 2 million views on WorldStarHipHop within one day, and as of 2023, has surpassed 100 million views.
 The same month, she was featured along with soca artist Bunji Garlin on rapper ASAP Ferg's song "Jolly" from his mixtape Ferg Forever.

 In May 2015, Spice released "Needle Eye", a song inspired by Shabba Ranks's 1987 song of the same name.
 In May 2016, she was featured alongside Jeremih on Kid Ink's single "Nasty".
 The following month, she released the single "Indicator", based on a dance move of the same name.
 For 2016's Red Bull Culture Clash, she joined forces with Mixpak and won the clash over Wiz Khalifa & Taylor Gang and others.
 At the MOBO Awards, Spice was the only woman nominated for Best Reggae Act and the first female dancehall artist ever nominated in this category.

 2017–2019: Love & Hip Hop: Atlanta and Captured

 In April 2017, Spice released the single "Sheet".
 In June, she appeared on a remix of Jax Jones's "You Don't Know Me".
 In August, she was featured alongside Sean Kingston and Lady Leshurr on Charlie Sloth's "I Can Do" from his album The Plug.
-After making a guest appearance in season six of VH1's reality TV series Love & Hip Hop: Atlanta, Spice joined the show as a regular cast member in season seven.
+After making a guest appearance in season six of VH1's reality TV series Love & Hip Hop: Atlanta, Spice joined the show as a regular cast member in season seven and was promoted to main cast in Season 8.